-Organizations of all shapes and sizes are fighting the war against cyberattackers.
+Organizations of all shapes and sizes are fighting the war against cyber attackers.
 As we have seen in recent years, cyberattacks are becoming more and more sophisticated, which makes it harder to detect and mitigate them.
-As cyberattacks evolve, so does security technology and the security assessment methodologies used to detect and fight these attacks.
+As cyber attacks evolve, so do security technology and the security assessment methodologies used to detect and fight these attacks.

 For over a decade, the main methods that organizations were using to verify that their infrastructure and data were secured, consisted of vulnerability scans and penetration tests.
 Later on, targeted simulated attacks performed by red teams in a manual way were added to the security arsenal.
 Recently a new method of security testing was introduced called Breach & Attack Simulations (BAS).

 Understanding BAS Technology

 Let’s have a closer look at the various methods, starting with vulnerability scans.
 These scans are performed by an application (proprietary or open source) and check for vulnerabilities that are already known to vendors, integrators, security experts, or that have already been exploited by cyber crooks.
 The application scans for thousands of different security vulnerabilities in networks or host systems, such as software bugs, missing operating system patches, vulnerable services, insecure default configurations, and web application vulnerabilities.
 This is used to assist in automating the security auditing process of an organization’s IT.
 Vulnerability scans can automate security auditing and can be a crucial part of the organization’s IT security, scanning networks and websites for thousands of different security risks.
 The resulting list of vulnerabilities to patch can be used to remediate them.